Figure.NZ's goals and how we set them

 |Make it easy and compelling for people to find and use New Zealand’s data||How many people are engaging with the data we have published?||Two million people each month engage with the data we’ve published|

-These goals might not be the perfect yet.
-We’re going to give them our best shot, but we might alter them down (or up!) as we learn more about how fast we can run.
-We run a bunch of processes to help us know if we’re on track for the long-term goals which you can read about in more detail further down on this page.
+- We’re going to give them our best shot, but we might alter them down (or up!) as we learn more about how fast we can run.

-The definition of each high-level measurement will change over time as teams work together to define the best measures.
-We’ll update these definitions as we create them.
+- The definition of each high-level measurement will change over time as teams work together to define the best measures.

 How do we measure success?

 There is a lot of autonomy within the Figure.NZ team and we expect everyone to participate in coming up with ideas and helping decide our priorities.
 Our mission and goals and their related functions and measurements are our north star to keep us moving in the right direction.
-You can find our latest quarterly objectives and how we are going against them a little further down this page.
+You can find our latest objectives and how we are going against them in Trello on the #general board.

 We have defined two main functions (what we do) and two supporting functions (how we do it) to achieve our mission, and the main activities they each involve.